m2osw/snapcpp/README.md

     tree, but if you just want to checkout the code and compile a given version, that's probably enough for you.

+### Adding a new module to the contrib or other directory

+The following commands add a module:

+1. Add module on github

+2. Do a

+       git clone git@github.com:m2osw/libmurmur3.git

+3. Add the files and then:

+       git add .
+       git commit .
+       git push

+4, Then add the submodule to the main snapcpp repo

+   As we can see we need a URI and a path to the location of the project within the local repository:

+       git submodule add git@github.com:m2osw/libmurmur3.git contrib/libmurmur3

+5. Then we can commit and push the main repository

+   To finish up we need to commit and push the main directory:

+       git commit .
+       git push

 ### Installing the Dependencies